fbpx

 1. Seek Professional Help

-• Therapists and addiction specialists can help understand why we gamble and how to stop.
+• Therapists and addiction specialists can help uncover the emotional triggers behind gambling.

 2. Use Self-Exclusion Tools